yingtaoluo/Complex-Wavelet-Inception-GAN-Audio-Synthesis/README.md

 ## What is next?
 We are working in progress to experiment and aggregate the findings.
 The variable-length kernel sizes have boosted performance by a considerable margin.
 Further experiments and detailed mathematical explanation is required for a bigger contribution to go published.
 ## Author Information
-Yingtao Luo, Kun He, Huazhong University of Science and Technology
+Yingtao Luo, Siqi Sun, Kun He, Huazhong University of Science and Technology